bogdanmadryga/OTIS/README.md

 # OTIS
-### This repositorie created fur education at DTEU
+### This repositorie created for education at DTEU
 ### The works is done by Madryga Bogdan